AgarwalVedika/CausalVQA/Readme.md

 ### Visualization- clicking tool
 We also visualize different IQA (original and edited) on basis of the difference in their softmax vector.
 We build a simple matplotlib based clicking tool to achieve this.
-One might need to edit the paths in this code, but can re-use the clicking tool provided.
+One might need to edit the paths in this code, however can re-use the clicking tool provided.
 ```
 python on_pick_all3.py  #iv_vqa
 python on_pick_all3_counting_del1.py  #cv_vqa